 The payments we will be required to make under the Tax Receivable Agreement could be substantial.
-Although estimating the amount and timing of payments that may become due under the Tax Receivable Agreement is by its nature imprecise, we expect that, as a result of the size of our allocable share of existing tax basis acquired from the Blocker Companies pursuant to the Reorganization Transactions and from Share Exchanges and Cash Exchanges, amount of the increases in the tax basis of the tangible and intangible assets of EWC Ventures, and our utilization of certain tax attributes, assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize in full the potential tax benefit described above, future payments to the EWC Ventures Pre-IPO Members in respect of the Mergers in connection with this offering will aggregate approximately \$ million in the aggregate, ranging from approximately \$ million to \$ million per year over the next years (or approximately million in the aggregate, ranging from approximately \$ million to \$ million per year years if the underwriters exercise their option to purchase additional shares in full).
-Future payments under the Tax Receivable Agreement in respect of subsequent redemptions, exchanges or purchases would be in addition to these amounts and are expected to be substantial.
+Although estimating the amount and timing of payments that may become due under the Tax Receivable Agreement is by its nature imprecise, we expect that, as a result of the size of our allocable share of existing tax basis acquired from the Blocker Companies pursuant to the Reorganization Transactions and from Share Exchanges and Cash Exchanges, amount of the increases in the tax basis of the tangible and intangible assets of EWC Ventures, and our utilization of certain tax attributes, assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize in full the potential tax benefit described above.

+future payments to the EWC Ventures Pre-IPO Members in respect of the Mergers in connection with this offering will aggregate approximately \$ million in the aggregate, ranging from approximately \$ million to \$ million per year over the next years (or approximately \$ million in the aggregate, ranging from approximately \$ million to \$ million per year over the next years if the underwriters exercise their option to purchase additional shares in full).
 The payments under the Tax Receivable Agreement are not conditioned upon the EWC Ventures Pre-IPO Members' continued ownership of us.